 Free printable sheet music for beginner piano students, Irish Wedding.
-Now, download THREE different versions of this fun, energetic, and beautiful piece!
+Now, download SEVERAL different versions of this fun, energetic, and beautiful piece!

-With three levels of difficulty, kids can learn Irish Wedding three times.
+With FOUR levels of difficulty, kids can learn Irish Wedding four times.
 It's worth it -- this piece is incredibly fun!
 It has something for everyone; beautiful broken chord patterns, and fast rhythmic chords on the strong beats.
 The right hand moves from one "position" to another, so the new easiest version still requires some work.

 The arrangement of "Irish Wedding" played by this young man is very much like mine (but mine has more chord movement and a fancier ending, on the level 3 long version):